Program in Russian Studies

 Knowledge

-Students completing the major in Russian Studies should:
+Students completing the major in Russian Studies will:

 - Possess a substantial core of knowledge about the Russian language and literature as well as have a general understanding of modern Russian and Soviet history and culture;

-- Be familiar with the major Russian creative writers of the nineteenth and twentieth centuries;
+- Be familiar with some of the major Russian creative writers of the nineteenth and twentieth centuries;

 - Understand the dynamic relations between various kinds of cultural texts and their historical contexts;

-- Understand the resources and methods of at least one of the disciplines included in Russian Studies;
+- Understand the resources and methods of at least one of the disciplines included in Russian Studies (for example, literature, theater, history, politics);

-- Use their understanding of literary, linguistic and historical analysis to raise and explore new questions about Russia and the Russophone world;
+- Use their understanding of literary, linguistic, historical, and creative analysis to raise and explore new questions about Russia and the Russophone world;

 - Appreciate the diversity and complexity of human thought and experience, as expressed in the similarities and differences between Russian- and English-speaking cultures.